t0tex/Mikrocata2Teams-Notification/README.md

     (Optional) Set up a systemd service for continuous monitoring:

+(Optional) Set up a systemd service for continuous monitoring:

+    Copy the service file to the systemd directory:

 sudo cp teams_alert.service /etc/systemd/system/

+Reload the systemd daemon to recognize the new service:

 sudo systemctl daemon-reload

+Enable the service to start on boot:

+sudo systemctl enable teams_alert.service

+Start the service:

-sudo systemctl enable teams_alert.service sudo systemctl start teams_alert.service
+sudo systemctl start teams_alert.service

 How It Works